sannlynnhtun-coding/csharp-examples/README.md

 ## Give a Star! :star:

-If you like or are using this project to learn or start your solution, please give it a star.
+If you like this repository to learn or start your solution, please give it a star.
 Thanks!

 ## Console Projects
 - [Mini Inventory Management System](https://github.com/sannlynnhtun-coding/ConsoleApp.MiniInventoryManagementSystem)